This article was last updated in December of 2019. I will continue to update this information as my streams of income change over time.

 No, I’m not a YouTuber, but yes, I do run a semi-popular YouTube channel within the niche of my main website/business.
 I usually publish 1-2 videos per week and run ads on the videos, which is starting to bring in consistent revenue.

-At the time of this writing, the channel is still brand new (under a year old), but I’m approaching 3000 subscribers and have seen steady growth.
+At the time of this writing, the channel is still fairly new but I’m already approaching 10,000 subscribers.
+My income from YouTube has continued to grow month over month.

 (Keep in mind, you have to get at least 1000 subscribers before YouTube will allow you to run ads on your videos.)